freddy-alexis-ht/Git-GitHub/README.md

 Case 3: Forking the repo
 - In case we want to be collaborators in a remote-repo, maybe we have good ideas, or we found some errors that we know how to solve.
-- Considering this remote-repo as public in GitHub, we can do a 'for':
+- Considering this remote-repo as public in GitHub, we can do a 'fork':
   - google/maps -> fork -> mi_usuario/maps (here we'll have total access)

 In the third case, whenever we have done some changes in our forked-repo that we want to show to the original owners, we have to do a 'pull request'.